What is Data Monitoring

 Configuring a Data Monitor

-Pre-requisite to Data Monitor an Azure entity in Serverless360 is, the entity should be associated to your Serverless360 account using Service Principal.
-The Azure entity to be Data Monitored can be a Service Bus Queue , Topic, Logic App, Function App, Event Grid Topic or EventGrid Event Subscription.
-It is now possible to map multiple entities to a single Data Monitor.
+Pre-requisite to Data Monitor an Azure resource in Serverless360 is, the resource should be associated to your Serverless360 account using Service Principal.
+The Azure resource to be Data Monitored can be a Service Bus Queue , Topic, Logic App, Function App, Event Grid Topic or EventGrid Event Subscription.
+It is now possible to map multiple resources to a single Data Monitor.

 To create a Data Monitor:

 - Click the 'Manage' button in the Composite Application in which you intend to create a Data Monitor